amelinn9/neural-network-charity-analysis/README.md

   - Hidden layer 2 = 30 neurons, Activation = ReLU
   - Output layer Activation = Sigmoid

-2. I was not able to achieve the target model performance.
+2. I was not able to achieve the target model performance of 75%.

 3.